A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-5220: Freefloat FTP Server Buffer Overflow Flaw

 CVE-2025-5220 is a critical buffer overflow vulnerability in Freefloat FTP Server 1.0.0 affecting the GET command handler.
 Attackers can exploit this remotely to compromise systems.
-Learn the technical details.
+Learn about affected versions and mitigation.

 CVE-2025-5220 Overview